Nigeria entry requirements for Rwanda passport holders

 Valid passport

-Your passport must be valid for at least 6 months from your date of entry into Nigeria.
-Airlines check this at check-in — no exceptions.Required
+Your passport needs at least 6 months of remaining validity from your date of entry into Nigeria.
+Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket